jeswr/sparql-proof-demo/README.md

 - `issuer`: The entity that issued the credential
 - `issuanceDate`: When the credential was issued
 - `credentialSubject`: The claims about the subject

+### RDF/Turtle Support

+The wallet can convert JSON-LD credentials to RDF Turtle serialization:
+- **Semantic Web Compatible**: Full RDF representation following W3C standards
+- **Linked Data**: Proper use of vocabularies and ontologies
+- **SPARQL Ready**: Output can be used with SPARQL queries and RDF databases
+- **Interoperability**: Standard RDF format for integration with semantic web tools

 ## Security